Event 2

 Event 2 is the second album by hip hop supergroup Deltron 3030.
 The album was released on September 30, 2013.
 It is the group's first album since their 2000 debut, Deltron 3030 and a narrative sequel.
+It features guest musical appearances from Damon Albarn, Mike Patton, Emily Wells, Jamie Cullum, Aaron Bruno, Mary Elizabeth Winstead, Black Rob, Zack de la Rocha, and The Lonely Island, as well as spoken-word performances from Joseph Gordon-Levitt, David Cross, Amber Tamblyn, and David Chang.

 Production history

 Production began in 2004, but was fraught with delays.
 According to Kid Koala's website, he finished the turntable portions of the album in May 2006.
 In October 2006 Dan the Automator predicted completion by December 2006, and in November of the same year, Del told IGN that four songs were already written and that "the album's lyrical theme has been basically mapped out."
 Later, in March 2008, Del told the News-Observer that "Kid Koala and Automator already finished the production.
 It's done.
 So, it's just up to me to write [the lyrics]."
 During an episode of XM Radio's Subsoniq show in April 2008, Del was asked about the progress of the album.
 He said that he had already written six songs, and that the album should be completed before long.

 In an August 2010 interview with Melancholy Native blogger Triassic, Del commented that the album was "just about finished, actually."
 Del issued several updates in interviews throughout 2011.

 On June 12, 2012, it was announced by Dan the Automator that the album was finished with "small touchups" and would likely be released in September 2012.